 Students are encouraged to take nursing courses in residence.
 An applicant seeking recognition of previously earned nursing credits at another college or university nursing program must meet all requirements for admission and be selected for admission.
-In addition, the applicant must submit:
+The transfer student is responsible for contacting the nursing department for the application guidelines and the deadline for each semester.